Gl0dny/Picroft/README.md

 The repository contains simple skills code for my [robot](https://github.com/Gl0dny/2-Wheeled-Autonomous-Robot).

+The objective is to send POST requests via Flask server running on the main robot platform that are going to run specific scripts.

 ## Picroft - using Mycroft for Raspberry Pi 4

 - [ ] Get started with [Mycroft](https://mycroft.ai/get-started/)